Robots for kids: STEM kits and more tech gifts for hackers of all ages | ZDNet

 If you had fun with LEGO or Erector (Meccano for those of you outside the US), this toy will be familiar.
 It's not technically a robot because it has no autonomous or even remote control, and no programming.
 But your kid can put it together, learn about how gears work, hook up the solar panel and learn a bit about sustainable energy, all the while having a blast.

 Just a quick note: the eyes aren't sensors.
 They're decoration on a backup battery compartment.
-But that's okay, 'cause they're still cute.$17 at Amazon
+But that's okay, 'cause they're still cute.$29 at Amazon

 Sphero SPRK+